Hazard Analysis Services

 - Identify potential major changes to philosophy and design at early project development stages

-The HAZID Study is globally recognized as a crucial part of a project’s risk assessment and is typically a key milestone to complete in the Conceptual and Front-End Engineering Design (FEED)/Front-end Loading (FEL).
-It is conducted by a multi-disciplinary team using a structured, brainstorming approach, guided by checklists and guidewords.
-For each identified hazard, the team discusses potential causes, the consequences of those causes, the safeguards and mitigation measures present within the design to address those hazards, and any necessary recommendations to reduce the risk of the scenario
+The HAZID Study is typically a key milestone to complete in the Conceptual and Front-End Engineering Design (FEED)/Front-end Loading (FEL).
+For each identified hazard, the team discusses potential causes, the consequences of those causes, the safeguards and mitigation measures present within the design, and any necessary recommendations to reduce the risk of the scenario.

 Safety Integrity Level (SIL) Verification

-Risk Management Professionals provides assistance to facilities throughout the safety life-cycle associated with managing Safety Instrumented Systems (SIS) in accordance with the following standards.
+Risk Management Professionals provides assistance to facilities throughout the safety life-cycle associated with managing SIS in accordance with the following standards.

 - IEC 61508 – Functional Safety of Electrical/Electronic/Programmable Electronic, Safety-related Systems